uoe-agents/IGP2/docs/overwrite_mcts.md

  The `igp2.planning.node.Node` class represents a particular state of the ego vehicle at which point the last macro action in its current trace has terminated.
  From this node, a new macro action is selected based on the Q-values stored in the node.

-Nodes are charaterised by a `key`.
+Nodes are characterised by a `key`.
 Keys have to be unique and hashable for each node.
 The method `MCTS.to_key()` can be overwritten if necessary to produce a new key representation, however, the preferred way to do this is to overwrite the `MCTSAction` class (see section below).

 The state of the rollout up to this point is stored in the node in the `run_results` property, which can be access later on (after MCTS terminated) to retrieve all information about rollouts.

-If the node repesents a sequence of macro actions that ends the rollout, then the property `reward_results` will contain the reward information about from that rollout.
+If the node represents a sequence of macro actions that ends the rollout, then the property `reward_results` will contain the reward information about from that rollout.

 ## MCTSAction

-MCTS does not direcly plan over macro actions, rather, it puts them in a wrapper called `igp2.planning.mctsaction.MCTSAction`.
+MCTS does not directly plan over macro actions, rather, it puts them in a wrapper called `igp2.planning.mctsaction.MCTSAction`.

 The most important method of this class is the `__repr__` class which is used to set up the keys for nodes.
 Overwriting this method will change what keys are created by the `MCTS.to_key()` method.